AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * **template_dti[templateIndex][]**: an array of size dtis_cnt_minus_one + 1 containing Decode Target Indications for the Frame dependency template having index value equal to templateIndex.
 Table A.1 contains a description of the Decode Target Indication values.

-* **template_chain_fdiff[templateIndex][]**: an array of size chains_cnt containing chain-FDIFF values for the Frame dependency template having index value equal to templateIndex.
-In a template, the values of chain-FDIFF can be in the range 0 to 15, inclusive.
+* **template_chain_fdiff[templateIndex][]**: an array of size chains_cnt containing frame_chain_fdiff values for the Frame dependency template having index value equal to templateIndex.
+In a template, the values of frame_chain_fdiff can be in the range 0 to 15, inclusive.

 * **fdiff_follows_flag**: indicates the presence of a frame difference value.
 When the fdiff_follows_flag is set to 1, fdiff_minus_one MUST immediately follow; otherwise a value of 0 indicates no more frame difference values are present for the current Frame dependency template.